Doctor of Ministry (DMin)

 Intensives are a rigorous time of learning from Boston University’s leading faculty, with Sunday reserved for reading, writing, or Sabbath activities.
 The cohort have lively class discussions, share meals together, and immerse themselves in Boston by visiting churches and cultural sites that are relevant to the course.
-Past teachers have included Dean Mary Elizabeth Moore, teaching on Transformational Leadership, and Dr. Walter E. Fluker, Dr. Claire E. Wolfteich, and Dr. Jonathan Calvillo, teaching “Contextual Analysis for Transformational Leadership.”
+Past teachers have included Dean Emerita Mary Elizabeth Moore, teaching on Transformational Leadership, and Dr. Walter E. Fluker and Dr. Claire E. Wolfteich teaching “Contextual Analysis for Transformational Leadership.”
 Students report that the discussions and learning help them to build a close-knit cohort that can support and learn from each other throughout the year.

 DMin Learning Outcomes